 From the early days of its Trail Racer mountain bike fork, Lauf has always done things a little differently.
-The Grit fork last year brought the company much more attention and kudos, and it has followed this up with a gravel specific race bike - not what we expected to see when we flew out to Iceland a couple of weeks ago.
+The Grit fork in 2016 brought the company much more attention and kudos, and it has followed this up with a gravel specific race bike, the True Grit.

-Longer than most bikes, the True Grit is also slack, with a 70.5 degree head angle and 72.5 degree seat.
+Longer in the top tube than most bikes, the True Grit is also slack, with a 70.5 degree head angle and 72.5 degree seat.
 With the tapered head tube and the front wheel axle positioned behind the main fork uppers, it looks even slacker.

-The long geometry, short stems (our group were riding stems as short as 60mm) and low height add together to make a bike built for speed and stability on rough ground.
+The long geometry, short stems (our group were riding stems as short as 60mm, though on test we've been running 90mm options) and low height add together to make a bike built for speed and stability on rough ground.
 Lauf has also kept the back end 425mm short, while still keeping room for 45c tyres, thanks to well-sculpted seat and chainstays.

 While many see gravel bikes as an ideal adventure bike, the True Grit's shape and build means this isn't really its forte - the length and low front end mean a relaxed position on the bike isn't readily available unless you chuck a short, steep stem on there, and there are no rack/fender mounts to speak of.